Hussain Aga Khan: Career

-Prince Hussain has been based in France and working with the Aga Khan Trust for Culture.
-Following completion of a master's degree in international affairs from Columbia’s School of International and Public Affairs in 2004, Prince Hussain assumed additional responsibility at the Aga Khan Foundation for the conceptualisation of programmes on environmental issues.
+Hussain has been based in France and working with the Aga Khan Trust for Culture.
+Following completion of a master's degree in international affairs from Columbia’s School of International and Public Affairs in 2004, Hussain started working for the Aga Khan Foundation.
 Hussain is chair of the board of the Aga Khan Agency for Habitat, where he focuses mainly on disaster risk reduction and emergency management in Central Asia, Pakistan and India.
-He also serves on the board of the Aga Khan Trust for Culture (AKTC), and sits on the AKDN Committee, the oversight body of the Aga Khan Development Network.
-Involvement with the Aga Khan Foundation (AKF) has centered on the management of the Prince Sadruddin Aga Khan Fund for the Environment.
-More recently, Hussain joined his brother, Prince Rahim, and key directors of AKDN agencies as a member of the Environment and Climate Change Committee (ECC) in order to work on environmental issues and the impact of climate change in some of AKDN’s priority countries.
+He is on the board of the Aga Khan Trust for Culture (AKTC), and sits on the AKDN Committee, the oversight body of the Aga Khan Development Network.

-Prince Hussain was given the key to the city of Sugar Land, Texas in 2007, and was made an Honorary Ambassador of the city of Edmonton in 2007.
+Prince Hussain is a board member of Mission Blue, a member of the Jane Goodall Legacy Foundation’s Council for Hope, of the National Geographic Hubbard Council and of The Wild Dolphin Project’s scientific advisory board.

 Focused On Nature, the small conservation fund that Hussain established with Nazir Sunderji in 2014, has mainly supported the conservation of sharks, cetaceans, rainforests, African elephants and rhinoceroses.
-Smaller or infrequent grants have gone to the preservation of manta rays, orangutans, endangered amphibians in Central America as well as to a few key and historic environmental organizations.
-Should FON grow, Hussain would like to further address great apes, expand and deepen his commitment to oceans, forests and the aforementioned species.

 Personal life

-On April 27, 2006, the Prince announced his intention to marry Kristin J. White (born 1976), an American whom he met while both were attending graduate school at Columbia.
-The intended bride, who has a master's degree in public health, converted to Islam and took the name Khaliya Aga Khan.
-Prince Hussain and Princess Khaliya were married religiously on Saturday September 16, 2006, by Sayyed Mohammad Masawi at Château de Chantilly.
-Friday September 15 was the civil ceremony at their home in Aiglemont, France, by Mayor of Gouvieux, Patrice Marchand.
-Prince Hussain and Princess Khaliya divorced in 2011.
+On April 27, 2006, Hussain announced his engagement to Kristin J. White, an American he met while attending graduate school at Columbia University.
+She converted to Islam and took the name Khaliya Aga Khan.
+Hussain and Khaliya were married in a religious ceremony on Saturday 16 September 2006, by Sayyed Mohammad Musawi at Château de Chantilly.
+Hussain and Khaliya divorced in 2011.

-In December 2018, His Highness the Aga Khan announced the engagement of Prince Hussain and Elizabeth Hoag, a mental health counselor from Connecticut specializing in anxiety disorders.
-The couple married in a private ceremony in Geneva on September 27, 2019, with the bride adopting the name Fareen upon embracing Islam.
+In December 2018, Hussain became engaged to Elizabeth Hoag, a mental health counselor from Connecticut.
+The couple married in a private ceremony in Geneva on 27 September 2019, with Hoag adopting the name Fareen upon converting to Islam.